webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Dark-Matter-Shroud.md

 ---
 aliases:
 - Dark Matter Shroud
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/4
+- Ability/Tier/Mid
-  - Abilities
+- Ability/Pool/Intellect
-  - Abilitiesction
+- Ability/Categories/Protection
-type: Action
-points: 4 Intellect
 ---

-# Dark Matter Shroud
+## Dark Matter Shroud

-**Points**: 4 Intellect Points
+>4  Intellect
-**Type**: Action

 Ribbons of dark matter condense and swirl about you for up to one minute.
 This shroud eases your Speed defense tasks, inflicts 2 points of damage to anyone who tries to touch you or strike you with a melee attack, and gives you +1 Armor.
+Action to initiate.